 On the other hand, fascia (another type of CT) can be quite flexible, as it contains more elastic fibers.
 It’s found throughout the body and can vary in size from microscopic, as in the tiny fibers that help hold the skin onto underlying bones and muscles, to large sheets, such as the iliotibial band that runs from the side pelvis to the outer lower leg and helps stabilize the torso over the leg while standing.
 Basically, fascia holds all of the layers of the body together, including binding the muscle cells into bundles and bundles into distinct muscles that we know by name.
 It’s been said that if all other types of cells were somehow dissolved, leaving only fascia, a clearly recognizable body would remain.

-Consider the Need
+Consider the Need for Stretching

 When your students are stretching, you’ll need to consider all of the different types of soft tissues and how (or whether) to increase their flexibility, as each has different needs and requirements.
 Help your students to train the muscle fibers themselves to relax into the stretch, so they’re not contracting and trying to shorten instead of lengthening.
 If your student pushes a stretch into pain, the muscle will contract to guard itself against tearing.
 If your student suddenly puts a muscle into an intense stretch, she will likely elicit the stretch reflex, which also causes the muscle to contract.
 Instead, instruct students to ease gradually into the stretch sensation and find their “edge,” where they start to feel some resistance, maybe even a little discomfort—but not pain.
 Request that they breathe and relax into the stretch, visualizing the muscle lengthening and letting go of its contraction: The body takes literally what the mind is picturing.
 Over time—not instantly—their bodies will build more length into the muscle structure.